fsaintjacques/jitmap/README.md

   rules, bitmaps are used as a first-pass optimization to lower the number of campaigns' rules to evaluate on each incoming event.

-jitmap compiles logical expresion into native functions that takes multiple inputs dense bitmaps pointers, e.g. `const char**`, and write the result in a destination pointer, e.g. `const char*`.
+jitmap compiles logical expression into native functions that takes multiple inputs dense bitmaps pointers, e.g. `const char**`, and write the result in a destination pointer, e.g. `const char*`.
 The signature of such generated functions are `void fn(const char**, char*)`.
 The functions are then callable